Self-Pour vs. Staff-Pour

 With places like Tapster, the concept of self-pour becomes fully integrated with the brand itself, so that when people think about Tapster, they think about the unique self-pour experience they always have there.

 Because self-pour charges for every ounce, customers are much less likely to waste anything they pour.
-No free samples are necessary anymore, tabs will never be left unpaid, and the POS is automated so human error is eliminated.
+No free samples are necessary anymore.
+Tabs will never be left unpaid, and the POS is automated, eliminating human error.

-This is especially visible with wine serving establishments.
-Rather than having hundreds of bottles to keep track of as they go in and out of your bar, keep track of just a few kegs.
-This significantly reduces the carbon footprint of the establishment and presents a great sustainable solution for businesses that want to lower their environmental impact.
+This is especially visible with wine-serving establishments.
+Rather than having hundreds of bottles to keep track of as they go in and out of your bar, you only need to keep track of a few kegs.
+This significantly reduces the carbon footprint of your establishment and presents a great sustainable solution for businesses that want to lower their environmental impact.
 Read more on the benefit of self-pour wine here.

-The other benefit of keg storage is that they are vacuum-sealed and chilled, which allows drinks to be kept fresh and cold for longer periods of time.
+The other benefit of keg storage is that they are vacuum-sealed and chilled, allowing drinks to be kept fresh and cold for longer periods.
 This is especially true for beverages like wines, kombucha, cold brew, and such.

 Customers Love It